Chapter 2 of 9

 Your Idea Is a Bundle of Assumptions

 Here's a mindset shift that changes everything: Your startup idea isn't a single thing.
-It's a bundle of interconnected assumptions—and most of them are probably wrong.
+It's a bundle of interconnected assumptions -- and most of them are probably wrong.

 Before you can validate "your idea," you need to unbundle it into its component hypotheses.
 This process is called Assumption Mapping, and it's the foundation of rigorous validation.
+Think of it like a doctor diagnosing a patient: before they can prescribe treatment, they need to identify all the possible causes and test for each one systematically.
+Your startup is the patient, and its assumptions are the potential points of failure.

 Example: "An App for Dog Walkers"